Media Transfer Protocol: Overview

-Additionally, the MTP allows MTP Initiators to identify the specific capabilities of device(s) with respect to file formats and functionality.
+MTP allows MTP Initiators to identify the specific capabilities of device(s) with respect to file formats and functionality.
 In particular, MTP Initiators may have to provide passwords and other information to unlock files, or otherwise enable digital rights management.
-Nothing specific of this nature is in the core standard but the features are available via vendor extensions.
-MTPZ, the Zune Extension to MTP specifically denies access to files until authentication has been processed, which is only possible using Windows Media Player 10 or higher.
+Nothing specific of this nature is in the core standard, but the features are available via vendor extensions.
+MTPZ, the Zune Extension to MTP, specifically denies access to files until authentication has been processed, which is only possible using Windows Media Player 10 or higher.